Sam Shephard is an experienced German Shepherd owner and has learned throughout the years how to optimize the breed's health and wellness.

 Dog Rake (Undercoat Rake)

-Though it might sound like a terrible torture device, a ‘dog rake’ brush is an extremely useful tool designed to successfully remove all loose fur, any debris, and prevent tangles.
+Though it might sound like a terrible torture device, a ‘dog rake’ brush is an extremely useful tool designed to successfully remove all loose fur, and any debris and prevent tangles.
 This is probably going to be the most useful tool in your grooming arsenal!
 Matting, or loose fur becoming trapped under the topcoat, is a big issue for short-haired German Shepherds, and a ‘dog fur rake’ will ensure this doesn’t happen.

-Don’t Cut or Shave Your German Shepherd Dogs' Coat
+Don’t Cut or Shave Your German Shepherd Dogs Coat